Victor-P-Martins/tech-vault/README.md

 # Tech-vault
 This repository serves as a personal knowledge base, housing notes, resources, and insights gathered during my journey through the ever-evolving world of technology.
-From cloud computing and AWS certifications to coding practices, DevOps, and theoretical concepts, Tech Vault is a collection of everything I’ve explored and learned.
+From cloud computing and certifications to coding practices, DevOps, and theoretical concepts, Tech Vault is a collection of everything I’ve explored and learned.

 Whether it’s: